 - Imagine yourself in two different worlds.
 In these two worlds, everything else is exactly the same, i.e., you have the same family, the same friends, the same tinder matches, the same Instagram followers, the same furniture at home, and so forth, except in one world, you have an extra $1000, and in the other, you have an extra $0.
 In other words, if your baseline income is $X, you have $(X+1000) in one world, whereas, in the other world, you have just $X.

 - Find the difference in happiness between the two worlds.
 This is the most challenging step!
 Just be honest with yourself and ask: what would be the difference in my happiness in these two worlds?
 You do not necessarily need a scale to measure your happiness; a qualitative difference in happiness in the two worlds will suffice.
 For example, here is what I find when I ask myself the same question: My happiness for 30 days in a world in which I have $(X+1000) is greater than my happiness for 30 days in a world in which I have $X (keeping everything else the same)💰😊

 - The effect is equal to the difference in happiness between the two worlds.
 For me, the effect of getting an extra $1000 on my happiness for 30 days is positive.
 Colloquially, I claim money buys happiness!

 Now, let’s try to understand the nuances in the investigation and why different researchers come up with different answers.

-First of all, the answer depends on:
+First of all, the answer depends on the following: